Boils

 • Family history

-The eye boil, which manifests itself as a painful pimple-like swelling on the eyelid, is seen due to infection in the sebaceous glands in the eyelid or in the eyelash roots.
-It is usually seen due to inadequate eye hygiene and the use of dirty contact lenses.
-Other factors affecting the occurrence of eye boils include the following.
+An eye stye is a painful, pimple-like swelling on the eyelid, caused by an infection in the oil glands or eyelash follicles.
+It is commonly due to inadequate eye hygiene and the use of dirty contact lenses.
+Other factors that may contribute to the occurrence of an eye stye include:

 • Chronic diseases